 As a city gas distributor, Adani Total Gas boasts high return ratios for its shareholders.
-Historically, both return on equity and return on capital employed has remained at impressive levels.
+Historically, both the return on equity (RoE) and the return on capital employed (RoCE) have remained at impressive levels.

 The table below highlights the return ratios for the last five years.

 Future Plans of Adani Total Gas

 So far we looked at how the company has performed in the past.
 Let us try to have an idea of what lies ahead for the company and its investors.

 - The company incurred Rs.
 951 crores toward capital expenditure for the development of the newly acquired 14 geographical areas in the recent bidding rounds of PNGRB.
 These acquisitions will translate into higher earnings in the future as the company commissions these networks.